sitepoint/code-archive/README.md

-# code-archive
+# SitePoint Book Code Archive
-Code and resources associated with classic SitePoint books.
+This page contains code and resources associated with classic SitePoint books.

-## Description

 What follows are listings of many code archives that were formally available at [http://www.sitepoint.com/books/codearchive.php](